Ryan Kaine is on the hunt…

 Around him, the dawn chorus welcomed the onset of day and the temperature rose with the sun.
 With the minimum of movement, Danny loosened his joints and warmed his muscles in preparation for whatever the morning would bring.

 Before him, Prentiss House remained silent.
-The curtains hid what went on behind the ground floor windows, and shutters covered those on the upper two floors.
+The curtains hid what went on behind the ground-floor windows, and shutters covered those on the upper two floors.

 Once again, Danny waited.